 One of the best things about fall is outdoor events and concerts.
 The weather is often still beautiful, and you may even be in a park where you can bring a grill and a blanket.
 Be careful though, if you sit right in front of the speakers, you might be hit with a whopping 140 decibels.
 Even further away, the decibel level at concerts is often in the danger zone.

 So what should you do?
 The best thing you can do for yourself is to wear earplugs.
 You will still be able to hear the music and enjoy the fireworks, just with less potential damage to your hearing.
 As tempting as it is, try not to keep creeping closer to those speakers as the night goes on.

 If you have an ear infection, you should see a doctor right away.
-It could be a sign of another medical issue and lack of treatment is dangerous not just your hearing but your overall health.
+It could be a sign of another medical issue, and lack of treatment is dangerous not just for your hearing but your overall health.

-That pesky earwax may get on your nerves, but it serves the very important purpose of trapping dirt, bugs and debris before they reach your inner ear.
-If you have excessive earwax, though, it can be a problem though, especially if it blocks your hearing.
+That pesky earwax may get on your nerves, but it serves the essential purpose of trapping dirt, bugs, and debris before they reach your inner ear.
+If you have excessive earwax, though, it can be a problem, especially if it blocks your hearing.

-If you started a new medication and noticed that you suddenly have a more difficult time hearing, you aren’t imagining things.
+If you started a new medication and noticed that you suddenly have a more difficult time hearing, it could be the medication.
 Certain antibiotics, diuretics, large doses of aspirin, and other drugs can lead to hearing problems.
 If this is an issue for you, call your doctor immediately and ask whether you should continue taking your medications.

 Remember, any changes in your hearing should get checked out immediately.